twonirwana/DiscordDiceBot/bot/src/main/resources/discord/appDirectory/description.md

 # Quickstart

-Type `/quickstart system' and the bot will offer a list of ready to play dice sets.
+Type `/quickstart system` and the bot will offer a list of ready to play dice sets.
 Simple select a system out of the list or keep typing to search and filter in the list.

 Many more systems can be mapped with this bot, please visit: https://github.com/twonirwana/DiscordDiceBot